strategineer/personal-website/content/bin/rpg/xmooks/index.md

 ## The Base Adventurer

 A newly created PC without any class templates is expected to be reasonably competent in most areas but not specialized in any one direction.
-The GLOG is not about classes.
+X-Mooks is not about classes.
 Classes are just a set of extra tools to do things.
-Classes are significantly less important than What You Do Around The Table.
+Classes are significantly less important than **What You Do Around The Table**.

 ## Templates & Multiclassing

 Each class has 4 Templates.
 Templates are gained sequentially (A, then B, then C, then D).
 To multiclass, simply pick the lowest template from another class.
 E.g. A level 4 character could pick Fighter A, Wizard A, Monk A, and Fighter B.

-{{< xmooks >}} All PCs start at level 1 with Template A of the Wizard class with a Wizard School of their choice to represent their innate capability to cast spells.
-Unlike NPCs, who may or may not ever learn to unlock their innate magical power potential. {{< /xmooks >}}
+{{< xmooks >}} All PCs start at level 1 with Template A of the Wizard class with a Wizard School of their choice to represent their innate magical potential manifested.
+Unlike NPCs, who may or may not ever learn to unlock their innate magical potential. {{< /xmooks >}}

 Multiclassing should make sense.
-Multiclassing for optimization or mechanical reasons should be strongly discouraged by the GM.
-The game is not about the mechanics or having the biggest numbers.
-Bigger numbers will not save you.
+Multiclassing for optimization or mechanical reasons should be strongly discouraged.
+The game is not primarily about the mechanics or having the biggest numbers.
+Bigger numbers will not save you, creative thinking might, no promises.

 ## Levelling Up